jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 When the owner would like to receive a notification when a resource is not claimed by their pod, they would create a "@sgv notification" collection.
-That collection would have a resource description that matches any resource and a corresponding save condition of "only stored when not redundant".
+That collection would have a resource description that matches any resource and a corresponding store condition of "only stored when not redundant".
 If the pod owner wants to force a client into this use case, the root resource collection would need a client control to be set to "no control".
 When the user of the client is also the pod owner, the client could provide the user with a popup requesting to handle the notification.